 Formal conversion pages such as landing pages don’t work the same way in different areas.
 Therefore, it’s not only a good idea but it is a must to optimize them.
 Landing pages, in fact, are the best use cases for heatmapping software.

 The best known and most popular web analytics tool, without doubt, is Google Analytics.
 In practice, Analytics collects a wide variety of data about a webpage and its visitors using codes embedded in a webpage.
 However, Google Analytics is not the only solution for this type of analysis, but it is by far one of the most useful.
 There’s a reason why I mentioned “this type of analysis” because GA is perfect when we need quantifiable data.
 However, it can’t describe the behavior of an individual user.

-A proven method for analyzing visitor behavior is heatmap analysis, which gives feedback on which parts of the website are popular with visitors.
+A proven method for website visitor tracking and user behavior is heatmap analysis, which gives feedback on which parts of the website are popular with visitors.

 This also gives us visual feedback on which part of the webpage is getting the most clicks or how long the content should be.
 There are more sophisticated forms of heatmapping analysis, for example, when heatmaps are made based on eye movement.
 However, these are out of the scope of this article as they usually require expensive equipment and not just a single tracking code snippet.

 Most popular website performance indicators (aka. what to measure)